coderkatew/bear-yoga/README.md

 I chose a minimal design for this site to make sure it is easy and intuitive for the user to navigate and to bring the focus to the products the site owner is showcasing.
 The colour scheme consists of a small number of colours and many options are located in dropdown menus in the interface to simplify the navigation and decision process for the user when they arrive on the site.
 The main body of the interface is mostly black and white to ensure everything is clear and legible, especially on smaller devices.<br>
 The fonts used in the project are:
-* [Caveat](https://fonts.google.com/specimen/Caveat) A playful, accent font for the logo.
+* [Caveat](https://fonts.google.com/specimen/Caveat) - A playful accent font for the logo.
 * [Noto Sans](https://fonts.google.com/specimen/Noto+Sans)
 * [Roboto](https://fonts.google.com/specimen/Roboto)